kubernetes-sigs/gateway-api/geps/gep-4768/index.md

   AttributeSourceReference = "Reference"
 )

-// Attribute defines a single flat key-value pair to attach to metrics and traces.
+// Attribute defines a single flat key-value pair to attach to traces.
 //
-// This allows users to enrich spans and metrics with context like HTTP headers
+// This allows users to enrich spans with context like HTTP headers
 // (e.g., "X-User-ID"), static tags, or built-in variables.
 //
 // Support: Core
 type Attribute struct {
-  // Name is the key of the attribute as it will appear in the output.
+  // Name is the key of the attribute as it will appear in the output
-  // (e.g., as a span tag or metric label).
+  // (i.e., as a span tag).
   //
   // +required
   Name string `json:"name"`